TropNNC: Structured Neural Network Compression Using Tropical Geometry: Introduction

-\begin{itemize} \item Obtaining a tighter bound for the functional approximation of tropical polynomials than that presented in \citep{misiakos2022neural} using the standard, continuous Hausdorff distance. \item Designing an algorithm that leverages tropical geometry and the Hausdorff distance for the structured compression of neural networks.
-Our algorithm refines the choice of weights in the compressed network from the clustering done in \citep{misiakos2022neural} and we also provide an iterative technique to further optimize them.
-Our method is simple to implement and does not depend on the availability of training data samples like other frameworks such as ThiNet \citep{Luo_2017_ICCV}.
-It is also the first method based on the theory of tropical geometry that compresses convolutional layers. \item Evaluating our algorithm through experiments on MNIST, Fashion-MNIST, CIFAR-10, CIFAR-100, and ImageNet datasets.
-Our method outperforms that of \cite{misiakos2022neural} and achieves competitive or superior performance compared to ThiNet, especially in compressing linear layers, and superior performance compared to CUP \citep{Duggal2021}, particularly in the VGG architecture. \end{itemize}
+\begin{itemize}[left=0pt, nosep] \item Proposing TropNNC, an algorithm that leverages tropical geometry and the Hausdorff distance for the structured compression of neural networks.
+TropNNC compresses convolutional networks layer-wise by approximating the zonotopes corresponding to each layer using an iterative process.
+Our algorithm is data agnostic: it does not require a training dataset. \item Refining the bound for the functional approximation of tropical polynomials presented in \citep{misiakos2022neural}, and using it to provide stronger theoretical compression guarantees. \item Evaluating our algorithm empirically on MNIST, CIFAR and ImageNet datasets.
+Our method outperforms prior tropical geometrical pruning methods, and achieves competitive performance compared to the data-driven ThiNet, and superior performance compared to CUP \citep{Duggal2021}, particularly in the VGG architecture. \end{itemize}

-This work demonstrates the potential of tropical geometry in enhancing neural network compression techniques, providing a theoretical foundation and a practical algorithm that improves efficiency and maintains accuracy.